breezyfasano/game-journal/readme.md

 # Game Journal

 The purpose of this app is to catalog journal entries respective to each game currently being played.
+Applying what I've learned from Andrew Mead's React course as I go through it!

 ## Project Notes
 - Need React Router